IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 such as when a local router can provide connectivity to two different Internet Service Providers.

-2. The ability to associate additional informations about PvDs to describe the properties of the network.
+2. The ability to associate additional information about PvDs to describe the properties of the network.

 While {{?RFC7556}} defines the concept of Explicit PvDs, it does not define